What Is a Job Coach? And Who Might Hire One

 Written by Coursera Staff • Updated on

-Job coaches support people with disabilities as they get ready to enter the workforce, working with them to secure employment, learn job tasks, and adjust to their new role.
+Job coaches support people with disabilities as they get ready to enter the workforce, working with them to secure employment, learn job tasks, and adjust to their new roles.
+Learn more about how to start a career as a job coach.

 [Featured Image] A young, dark-haired professional meets with a job coach to discuss a possible career change.